wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Python/Python-Links.md

 - [2017-Writing a basic x86-64 JIT compiler from scratch in stock Python](https://csl.name/post/python-jit/): In this post I'll show how to write a rudimentary, native x86-64 just-in-time compiler (JIT) in CPython, using only the built-in modules.

+- [What the f*ck Python](https://github.com/satwikkansal/wtfpython): An interesting collection of surprising snippets and lesser-known Python features.

 ## CheatSheet | 速览清单

 - [Python Crash Course - Cheat Sheets](https://ehmatthes.github.io/pcc/cheatsheets/README.html): A cheat sheet can be really helpful when you’re trying a set of exercises related to a specific topic, or working on a project.